Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/sftp_server.md

 When Transfer CFT is acting in server mode, your require the following:

 - If the client performs a `get `command, the Transfer CFT must use implicit mode (CFTSEND IMPL=YES) on the server side.
 If you do not have a model having IMPL=YES, the client cannot perform a download (get) and a `permission denied` error occurs.
-- If a third-party SFTP client performs a `put `command, the Transfer CFT server must use open mode (FNAME= &NFNAME).
+- If a third- party SFTP client performs a `put `command, the Transfer CFT server must use open mode (FNAME= &NFNAME).
 If you do not have a CFTRECV model, the client cannot perform an upload (put) and a `permission denied` error occurs.
 If you want to additionally provide the IDF for the {{< TransferCFT/axwayvariablesComponentLongName >}} server, you must use the following syntax `/idf/file` for the remote file where the IDF is `flow01.`

 The root directory for the SFTP connection is the WORKINGDIR defined in the CFTSEND (IMPL=YES) or CFTRECV corresponding to the IDF.
 If both CFTSEND and CFTRECV are defined for that IDF but with different WORKINGDIR, there is a DIAGI 435 error for the Transfer CFT client, and an SFTP failure with an appropriate error message for other SFTP clients.